benson00077/Self/README.md

-# My Korean portfolio
+# My portfolio
 published [here](https://benson00077.github.io/Self/) by gitpage.

 ## Building log
 - Inplemented with json and made this project a templat
+- v1 for Korean(non-template)
-- v1 for Korean, v2 for En/Zh in local repositories.
+- v2 for En/Zh (template), json file served by otehr gipage respository

 ## Notes when building this program